Bluesette in A

 A

-Chord Diagrams — Bluesette in La (Guitar)
+Chord Diagrams — Bluesette in A (Guitar)

-Bluesette in La
+Bluesette in A

-Bluesette in La
+Bluesette in A

 A major is a rock and blues cornerstone.
 The open A string delivers a strong root, while both E strings ring as the fifth.
 Classic A-D-E progressions practically play themselves with open cowboy chords.
 The open high E is the fifth, reinforcing power.
 A is a beginner-level key on guitar because the open A string is the root and the open E strings provide the fifth above and below, creating a massive low-end anchor.
 Beginners will find this key approachable since most chords use open voicings with minimal stretching.